saleh-elias8/Vue-crud/README.md

 # vue-project
-##This is a vue-crud-app using laravel-api.
+##This is a Vue-crud-app using laravel-api.

 ##This template should help get you started developing with Vue 3 in Vite.